 While the term “live shopping” might conjure old-school, QVC-related associations, it’s key to note that these viewer demographics are very different from those of today’s live shopping audience.

 QVC and teleshopping’s highest popularity is among viewers over age 55 while livestream shopping is a market growing most rapidly among Gen-Z and millennial consumers.
-According to McKinsey & Company, the product categories most often showcased are Apparel and Fashion (with a 36% share), followed by Beauty products and Food (at roughly 7% each).
+According to McKinsey & Company, the product categories most often showcased are Apparel and Fashion (36% share), followed by Beauty products and Food (at roughly 7% each).

 Gen Z consumers are leading the way in social commerce too.
-The same McKinsey study shows that they shop and spend more online than any other demographic.
-Social media is the biggest influence on Gen Z consumers.
+The Influencer Marketing Factory conducted a study comparing livestream shopping purchases amongst each age group, and Gen Z led with 47% of consumers having made a livestream purchase in both the US and UK.
 So utilizing these channels for live shopping has huge revenue potential for retailers and brands alike.

 When do major livestream events take place?

-Singles’ Day falls annually on November 11, and since its inception over 10 years ago, it has overtaken Black Friday as the world’s biggest shopping holiday.
-Initially popularized by unmarried people in China, brands recognised the potential to target consumers and launched large-scale discount campaigns.
-China’s Alibaba reported $84.5 billion in sales on Singles’ Day in 2021, eclipsing both Black Friday and Cyber Monday.
+Singles’ Day falls annually on November 11, and since its inception over 10 years ago, it has become the world’s biggest shopping holiday.
+Initially popularized by unmarried people in China, brands recognized the potential to target consumers and launched large-scale discount campaigns.

 The benefits of livestream shopping are undeniable